The Kroger Co. (KR) CEO William McMullen on Q3 2020 Results - Earnings Call Transcript

 Customers across the country are still staying home, and cooking at home is now part of their new routine.
 We are fulfilling our customers’ growing demand for premium products, as they seek joy and elevated experiences where merchandising in new ways to both meet that demand and inspire our customers to trade up to items like premium jumbo blueberries, and by the way, they are delicious, and larger size packages of strawberries, raspberries and grapes.

 Home Chef's culinary innovation is inspiring customers with new oven-ready entrees and sides, flatbread, pizzas, salads and sandwiches.
 In the fresh soup category, we have introduced new flavorful and delicious Simple Truth and Home Chef varieties.
-Our efforts are also driving strong market share gain and growth in packaged produce fresh prepared foods and specialty cheese.
+Our efforts are also driving strong market share gain and growth in packaged produce, fresh prepared foods and specialty cheese.
 This is also where our brands really shine.
 Our multi-tiered brand portfolio positions us well to deliver against our customers’ diverse needs and desires.

 Our brands grew at 8.6% in the third quarter and we grew market share.
 Private Selection grew over 17% and Simple Truth grew nearly 15%.
 These are incredible numbers and demonstrate that while many competitors offer private label products, Kroger’s unique approach to our brands is a differentiator and a competitive moat.